-There is obviously a high demand for protective headgear, but it’s 2017 and we won’t settle with the bare minimum.
+There is obviously a high demand for protective headgear for motorcycle owners, bicycle users and more, but it’s 2018 and we won’t settle with the bare minimum.
 Everything is becoming smart and helmets can do much more than keep our heads together.
-Technology can make helmets safer, funner and more convenient.
+Technology can make helmets safer, more enjoyable, and even more convenient.
 How?
 Let’s jump right into our favorite smart helmet products to show you.

 Sena Cavalry Helmet

 Any motorcycle rider will recognize Sena.
 The brand is very well known for its quality Bluetooth communication systems, and many claim they simply can’t be beat.
 But their devices are usually simple add-ons for any helmet out there.
 Not this one!